aragon/aragon-monthly/docs/articles/opinion/Self-Governance_as_a_Human_Right.md

 But governments play just as much, if not a greater, role in centralization of power.
 Instead of controlling servers, governments control land, borders, and behavior through the mask of nation states.

-So the question becomes what can the blockchain community do to contribute to the human rights struggle for self-governance.
+So the question becomes what can the blockchain community do to contribute to the human rights struggle for self-governance?

 > Let us never forget that government is ourselves and not an alien power over us.
 The ultimate rulers of our democracy are not a President and senators and congressmen and government officials, but the voters of this country.     -Franklin D. Roosevelt